 (I used the Rule of Thirds to when I composed this shot from the top of Half Dome.)

 The Photographer's guide to Yosemite by Michael Frye has detailed maps, best time of day and best time of year information covering over 35 photographer's desirable photographic locations.

 This book is worth buying even if you aren't going to visit Yosemite National Park and do any nature or landscape photography because of the over 100 magnificent photos.
 Here is the link:The Photographer's Guide to Yosemite

 Both of these books are great for the Yosemite beginner and the repeat visitor.
 The park is so immense with so many photo opportunities.
-These books give you the specifics, almost a paint by numbers format, to get the photos you want in a shorter amount of time.
+These books give you the specifics, almost in a paint by numbers format, to get the photos you want in a shorter amount of time.

-My own fantasy is to be able to return to the park at several different times of the year with more than just a few days to photograph this photographer's delight.
+On my own bucket list is to return to the park at several different times of the year with more than just a few days to photograph this photographer's delight.

 A good photography guide book is the best digital camera accessory you can get before you take a trip to a vacation spot for the first time.
 I knew that my time was very limited so I had to focus on the main attractions and shoot them in an efficient way.